GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-nl-intro/tutorial.md

 > *Joanne Rowling, who writes under the pen names J. K. Rowling and Robert Galbraith, is a British novelist and screenwriter who wrote the Harry Potter fantasy series.*

 Bring up the `request.json` file
-<walkthrough editor-open-file filePath="cloud-shell-tutorials/ml/cloud-nl-intro/request.json">in the text editor</walkthrough-editor-open-file>.
+<walkthrough-editor-open-file filePath="cloud-shell-tutorials/ml/cloud-nl-intro/request.json">in the text editor</walkthrough-editor-open-file>.

 It should look like this: